 The Byzantine diplomatic service

 The Byzantine Empire, 330-1453 CE, was originally the eastern part of the Roman Empire, where emperor Constantine established a capital, Constantinople, in 330 CE.
-When Rome itself was overrun and sacked by wandering tribes, the empire survived in the east.
+When Rome itself was overrun and sacked by various wandering tribes, the empire survived in the east.
 In fact, the Byzantine Empire was to last for another thousand years and it comprised at the height of its power all lands around the eastern Mediterranean, including North Africa and Egypt.
-The Byzantines spoke Greek and they were Christian and the spread their language and their religion to all parts of their empire.
-An educated person in Egypt and Syria prior to the ninth century was likely to have been Christian and spoken Greek.
-[Read more: The Arab expansion]
+The Byzantines spoke Greek, they were Christian and they spread their language and their religion to all parts of their empire.
+An educated person in Egypt or Syria prior to the ninth century was likely to have been Christian and Greek speaking.

-Constantinople was thoroughly sacked by the participants in the Fourth Crusade in 1204, an event which left bitter resentment and anti-Catholic feelings.
-From the thirteenth-century onwards, the Ottomans began expanding into the Anatolian peninsula, and eventually the former empire comprised little but the capital and the surrounding countryside.
-Constantinople fell to the Ottomans in 1453 and the large cathedral, Hagia Sophia, was converted into a mosque.
-The fall of Constantinople is still remembered as a great disaster by the Greeks.
+Constantinople was thoroughly sacked by the participants in the Fourth Crusade in 1204, an event which left bitter resentment and strong anti-Catholic feelings among Orthodox Christians.
+In the thirteenth-century, the Turks began expanding into the Anatolian peninsula, and eventually the vast Byzantine empire came to comprise little but the capital and the surrounding countryside.
+Constantinople fell to the Turks in 1453 and the large cathedral, Hagia Sophia — the largest in Christendom — was converted into a mosque.
+The fall of Constantinople is still remembered as a great disaster by the Greeks while Turks celebrate it as ordained by Allah himself.